 Natural Methods to Raise Platelet Counts

 - Astragalus is a very common remedy for this condition.
 It has been shown in studies to reduce the platelet damage of chemotherapy, so it has a powerful protective effect.
 This herb also increases the amount of platelets in the blood.
-Astragalus can be purchased in supplement form at health food stores or online, and it should not be confused with the vegetable asparagus.
+Astragalus can be purchased in supplement form at health food stores or online.
+It should not be confused with the vegetable asparagus.

 - Vitamin C has been shown to cause massive increases in platelet counts, and it is likewise beneficial for those with ITP (one of the causes of thrombocytopenia).
 All pregnant women should supplement with vitamin C to decrease the risk of S.I.D.S., and thrombocytopenia increases their need for it.
 Vitamin C explains why citrus fruits generate a rise in platelets.
 A pregnant woman should get, at bare minimum, double the U.S.D.A.'s recommended daily allowance of vitamin C in supplements, in addition to getting it in the diet too.